mberkay0/cell-segmentation-with-machine-learning/README.md

   <img src="/images/data.jpg" width="50%"/>
 </div>

 Deep learning models are known to require large data sets for the training process.
 Unfortunately, we often need more data to be collected for a pixel classification problem.
 For example, collecting many biomedical images with your mobile phone is impossible.
 And then there's the label-up part, which needs to be more for an ordinary eye.
 Expert eyes and experience are required.
-Will ML algorithms surpass DL algorithms in a relatively shallow data set?
+But will ML algorithms surpass DL algorithms in a relatively shallow data set?

 <div align="center">
   <img src="/images/amount_data.png" width="50%"/>